srmnw/yt_playlist_crawler/README.md

 `pip3 install -r requirements.txt`

 You need to add an API key and OAuth 2.0 token from GoogleAPIs.
-Save your API key in `credentials/api_key.txt` and the JSON file for the OAuth 2.0 token in `credentials/`.
+Paste your API key in `./credentials/api_key.txt` and move the JSON file for the OAuth 2.0 token in `credentials/`.
 More info: <https://developers.google.com/youtube/v3/docs/>

 Then launch the program together with your channel ID.
 The channel ID begins with 'UC' and is e.g. located in your channel URL.